MiddletonCommunityVoice/services-list/content/transport/first-bus-manchester.md

 ---
 ### Information
 Find out when your bus is due.
 Don't stand out in the cold and wet.
 Use Next Bus.
+Buy and use bus tickets on your smartphone.
-Also online information on Facebook and Twitter
+Online information on Facebook and Twitter